Water Safety

 • The hot water supply to most of our properties is supplied through high efficient combi boiler that do not require water to be stored.
 This means that the chance of legionella is kept to a minimum.

-What you can do to keep yourelf safe:
+What you can do to keep yourself safe:

-• Esnure you ren water through all your taps and shower heads regularly.
+• Ensure you run water through all your taps and shower heads regularly.
 Do not allow water to stagnate.

-• Inscrew your shower head and hose regularly and immerse in disinfectant for a couple of minutes.
+• Unscrew your shower head and hose regularly and immerse these in disinfectant for a couple of minutes.

 • If you are away from home for more that 48 hours, upon your return, run all taps and water outlets at a high temperature for at least 2 minutes.